The Australian Government has commenced a co-design process to develop models for an Indigenous voice at a local, regional and national level.

 The co-design process will consist of two stages to develop and refine models to enhance local and regional decision making and a national voice.

-- Stage One - two co-design groups (Local & Regional and National), will develop models to improve local and regional decision-making and a national voice.
+- Stage One - two co-design groups (Local & Regional and National), will develop models and option to improve local and regional decision-making and a national voice.

-- Stage Two - consultation and engagement to refine models with Indigenous leaders, communities and stakeholders across the country.
+- Stage Two - consultation and engagement to refine models and options with Indigenous leaders, communities and stakeholders across the country.

 The Australian Government is seeking to build on existing successful arrangements and work.